DavidNguyen1812/Cyberbot/README.md

 ## Overview

 An administrator account is a fundamental security requirement for managing Cyberbot's server configuration settings.
-To register, a user must provide a valid email address and invoke the `/create_admin_account` application command.
+To register, a user must provide a valid email address and invoke the `/create_admin_account` and `/confirm_admin_account` application command.

 Upon successful registration, an account record will be persisted within **CyberBotConfig.json** adhering to the following schema: